EP 2: How to Add a Postgres Database and Generate Models in a Redwood App

 Once you have successfully created the shadow database, follow the steps below to add it to our Redwood app:

-to it - Copy the URL for your shadow database from the second
+• Copy the URL for your shadow database from the second Heroku Postgres database dashboard and paste it as the value of the SHADOW_DATABASE_URL variable.

 yarn rw prisma migrate dev